As the Brexit crisis continues, UK investors may be wondering if there is anything they can do to protect their portfolio.

 If you’re gloomy about the wider outlook beyond the UK, you may want to put some money into Gold.
 In fact, even if you’re pretty upbeat about the global economy, there’s a good argument for investing some of your portfolio in gold as it often provides a good insurance policy against inflation or any market turbulence.

-The PHAU product from ETF Securities is an exchange traded commodity (ETC) rather than an exchange traded fund, but without getting hung up on the technicalities, it’s a cheap and simple way to invest in gold.
+This product is an exchange traded commodity (ETC) rather than an exchange traded fund, but without getting hung up on the technicalities, it’s a cheap and simple way to invest in gold.
 The ongoing charge is 0.39%.

 A broader commodities fund is another way to diversify your portfolio and commodities often perform well in an environment where inflation is on the up.
 This ETC tracks the Bloomberg Commodities Index and has an 0.49% fee.